risahyusuf/Hotel-Website/README.md

 ## Project Features
 ### Header
-- Contains the logo, icon and navigation bar.
+- Contains the logo, icon and navigation bar which toggles to show a list.
 - Contains the Hero section featuring a visually appealing header image of a beautiful resort as the background.
 Text that mentions they're several thousand apartments for every taste and a search bar to search for the kind of destination you're looking for.

 ### Why choose us